asaber3030/laravel-university-education-system/README.md

 - Professor can make the students succeed in the next **semester/year**
 - Perfect UI for Students and easy to handle
 - Students can see his whole details in their studying year.
-- Single Page Application (No Relod)
+- Single Page Application (No Reload)
 - Students can publish summaries for their studying subjects
-- Professor can add courses for subjects with its own lectures
+- Professors can add courses for subjects with their own lectures
 - Notifications
 - Easy contact between students and professors
 - Timetables